DarthRevan7/DarthRevan7/README.md

-- 👋 Hi, I’m @DarthRevan7
+- 👋 Hi, I’m Tommaso Mancuso
 - 👀 I’m interested in programming everything; games more than other things.
-- 🌱 I’m currently learning everything and teaching everything too.
+- 🌱 This profile is just for personal and academic projects.
 - 💞️ I’m looking to collaborate on an RTS Fantasy Game, like LOTR BFME.
-- 📫 You can reach me by pulling a request! :D
+- 📫 You can reach me by pulling a request or email me at tm07081997@gmail.com.

 <!---
 DarthRevan7/DarthRevan7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.